NKSL2001/wall-street-warriors-api/README.md

 API call: `/price?apikey=APIKEY&symbol=XXXX`, multiple symbols can be requested by using comma to join them, e.g.: `symbol=AAPL,MSFT`.

-Return format: JSON containing the symbol as the key, and a dictionary containing prices for multiple stages, mapping the epoch timestamp (in milliseconds) to price (in RM).
+Return format: JSON containing the symbol as the key, and a dictionary containing prices for multiple stages, mapping the epoch timestamp (in milliseconds) to price (specified in symbol, if Malaysian stock then RM).

 If the stock symbol is not found, the value of the symbol will be null, e.g. query for symbol "ZZZZ" will returns `{"ZZZZ": null}`.